Skylab: Shower

 One of the big concerns with bathing in space was control of droplets of water so that they did not cause an electrical short by floating into the wrong area.
 The vacuum water system was thus integral to the shower.
 The vacuum fed to a centrifugal separator, filter, and collection bag to allow the system to vacuum up the fluids.
 Waste water was injected into a disposal bag which was in turn put in the waste tank.
 The material for the shower enclosure was fire-proof beta cloth wrapped around hoops of 43 in diameter; the top hoop was connected to the ceiling.
 The shower could be collapsed to the floor when not in use.
 Skylab also supplied astronauts with rayon terrycloth towels which had a color-coded stitching for each crew-member.
 There were 420 towels on board Skylab initially.

 A simulated Skylab shower was also used during the 56-day SMEAT simulation; the crew used the shower after exercise and found it a positive experience.

 Cameras and film

 There was a variety of hand-held and fixed experiments that used various types of film.
 In addition to the instruments in the ATM solar observatory, 35 and 70 mm film cameras were carried on board.
 An analog TV camera was carried that recorded video electronically.
 These electronic signals could be recorded to magnetic tape or be transmitted to Earth by radio signal.

-It was determined that film would fog up to due to radiation over the course of the mission.
+It was determined that film would fog up due to radiation over the course of the mission.
 To prevent this, film was stored in vaults.